 We landed in Lawton after dark and she made it.
 We set off further north for Apache in a rental car.
 Apache: My hometown for a year as a Rotary exchange student in 1973.
-Arriving on the Patterson’s farm outside town we saw a huge (or ‘yuge’) SA flag waving from the flagpole!
-Jim had borrowed an oversize flag to welcome us!
+Arriving on the Patterson’s farm outside town we saw a ‘yuge’ SA flag waving from the flagpole!
+Jim had borrowed an oversize flag from the SA consulate in Houston to welcome us!

 Jim & Katie Patterson, the loveliest couple in the whole of the USA were just the same as ever!

-They welcomed us with open arms in to their beautiful and comfortable ranch house and it was as though we hadn’t been apart for fifteen years (during which time I had received exactly two letters from them.
-“Well, Peter” said Jim with his crooked grin and twinkling eyes, “We didn’t want to flood you with correspondence”).
+They welcomed us with open arms to their beautiful and comfortable ranch house and it was as though we hadn’t been apart for fifteen years (during which time I had received exactly two letters from them.
+‘Well, Peter’ said Jim with his crooked grin and twinkling eyes, ‘We didn’t want to flood you with correspondence’).

 All I got was this old tractor that I had driven for Jim back in ’73.

-OK, in fairness, he also gave me the keys to the Chevy Suburban.
+OK, in fairness, he also gave me the keys to the Chevy Suburban you can see in the background with the door open.
 Which was so much fun I missed the Rotary meeting!
 Now THAT was embarrassing!
 Unforgivable!
-Everyone was forgiving / understanding (‘well, you ARE on honeymoon, after all’) but that REALLY was a major gaffe! *blush!!!* We were out in the countryside and I just clean forgot.
+Everyone was forgiving / understanding (‘well, you ARE on honeymoon, after all’) but that REALLY was a major gaffe!
+Damn!
+Fifteen years later and ten thousand miles away I have ONE meeting to remember and I forget it! *blush!!* We were out in the countryside looking for a Vermilion Flycatcher and I just clean forgot.
 We did see a lot of birds that day.

 Well, our five day trip to Apache stretched to a week.
 Wherever we went all I got was an elbow in the ribs as the local inhabitants shoved me aside and crowded around Aitch.
 Every now and then one would mutter over his shoulder at me: “Now you look after this gal, boy!
 Y’hear?”
 Aitch’s dread of going to “my” hometown had turned into a reluctance to leave “her” hometown!